KSDunne/statement_beauty/README.md

 ### Key project goals

-- Increase awareness of the Statement Beauty business, through a feel-good and accessible website that offers information of all things beauty through blogs
+- Increase awareness of the Statement Beauty business, through a feel-good and accessible website that offers information of all things beauty through blogs (maps to epic 1 which has its associated user stories in issues, also see closed milestones)
-- Encourage beauty professionals to get in contact if they would like to collaborate on blog posts or offer their services for our makeovers
+- Encourage beauty professionals to get in contact if they would like to collaborate on blog posts or offer their services for our makeovers (maps to epic 8 which has its associated user stories in issues, also see closed milestones)
-- Build a website that encourages and directs the site users to book a makeover with us
+- Build a website that encourages and directs the site users to book a makeover with us (maps to epic 9 which has its associated user stories in issues, also see closed milestones)

 ### Target audience